Novel correlated ${{{D}^{0}}{\overline{{D}}{}^{0}}}$ systems for ${c/b}$ physics and tests of ${T/CPT}$: Simulation and variables of separation

 \subsection{The monochromatic \texorpdfstring{$\piz$}{neutral pion} and \texorpdfstring{$\gamma$}{photon}}

-For the case of PHSP decays, the energy of the $\piz$ meson in the $\XtoDDbP$ decay rest frame has a relatively narrow distribution compared to the energy of the photon in the $\XtoDDbG$ rest frame.
-If the decay $\XtoDDbG$ was dominated by a PHSP-like amplitude, then separating $\X \to \DDbP$ (where $\DDbSys$ has $C=+1$) and $\XtoDDbG$ (where $\DDbSys$ has $C=-1$) could be trivial based on this variable if an experiment has adequate detector resolution.
+For the case of PHSP decays, the energy of the $\piz$ meson ($E_\piz$) in the $\XtoDDbP$ decay rest frame has a relatively narrow distribution compared to the energy of the photon ($E_\gamma$) in the $\XtoDDbG$ rest frame.
+If the decay $\XtoDDbG$ was dominated by a PHSP-like amplitude (such as the case where $\XtoDDbP$ and $\XtoDDbG$ decay off-shell), then separating $\X \to \DDbP$ (where $\DDbSys$ has $C=+1$) and $\XtoDDbG$ (where $\DDbSys$ has $C=-1$) could be straightforward if an experiment has adequate detector resolution.

 However, the decays $\XtoDDbP$ and $\XtoDDbG$ are likely dominated by $\X \to \Dz\Dstzb$ and $\X \to \Dstz\Dzb$ amplitudes.
 Note that with the above parameters for particle masses, which are in agreement with the most precise measurements~\cite{Aaij:2020qga}, the $\X$ and neutral $\Dst$ rest frames effectively coincide.